ShafeenTejani/ShafeenTejani.github.io/_posts/2016-12-27-style-transfer.markdown

   <img src="{{site.url}}/assets/images/fast_style_transfer/style_images.png"/>
 </p>

-Each optimisation was run for ... iterations on a ...
-GPU and took approximately 2 minutes.
+Each optimisation was run for 1000 iterations on a CPU and took approximately 1 hour.
 Here are some of the style transfers I was able to generate:

 <p align="center" style="margin-top:2em;margin-bottom:2em;">